dpghoshal/gogolghoshal/posts/2011-06-17-what-if-i-paid-all-your-bills.md

 Think about it.
 Take your time, make up your mind, and then please let me know your answer in the comments section.

-& please don’t copy/paste your bucket list.
+And please don’t copy/paste your bucket list.
 I am not asking for a list of events you want done before you die.
 I am asking you how you want to **live** your life.

 Think hard.